-Activity.
-Any action relating to construction, reconstruction, repair, improvement, grubbing, [or any] grading, or stockpiling [of earth materials].
+"Activity" means any action relating to construction, reconstruction, repair, improvement, grubbing, [or any] grading, or stockpiling [of earth materials].

-Annual Coastal Erosion Rate.
-The average annual rate of coastal erosion applicable to each zoning lot as determined by historical analysis and shown on the Hawaii Shoreline Study web map as of the effective date of this ordinance, and as thereafter updated by the director by rule to reflect updated data in the Hawaii Shoreline Study web map.
+"Annual coastal erosion rate" means the average annual rate of coastal erosion applicable to each zoning lot as determined by historical analysis and shown on the Hawaii Shoreline Study web map, or its successor.

-Applicant.
-Any individual, organization, partnership, firm, association, trust, estate, or corporation, and any agency of the federal, the State, or [any] county government.
+"Applicant" means any individual, organization, partnership, firm, association, trust, estate, or corporation, and any agency of the federal, the State, or [any] county government.

-Beach.
-A coastal landform primarily composed of sand from eroded rock, coral, or shell material, or any combination thereof, established and shaped by wave action and tidal processes.
+"Beach" means a coastal landform primarily composed of sand from eroded rock, coral, or shell material, or any combination thereof, established and shaped by wave action and tidal processes.
 A beach includes sand deposits in nearshore submerged areas, sand dunes, and upland beach deposits landward of the shoreline that provide benefits for public use and recreation, coastal ecosystems, and as a natural buffer against coastal hazards.

-Beach Processes.
-Natural sand movement from wave, current, or wind action, including erosion or accretion of sand.
+"Beach processes" mean natural sand movement from wave, current, or wind action, including erosion or accretion of sand.